maalfrid/Catch/README.md

 <a name="play-scoring"></a>
 ## 2.3 Scoring system
 There are good objects, bad objects and power-ups objects following down in the Catch game.
 A description of their scoring or behavior follows.
+A player loses the game if he/she has no lives left.

 ### Good objects